 Active management as a whole tends to outperform passive management in tough market environments.
 However, in periods of strong market performance it can be hard for active managers to outperform the market, making the low fees of passive investments more attractive.

 It’s worth noting that volatility is a normal function of the market.
 While the last five years have been witness to a period of growth, you can count on the fact that market volatility will recur time and again.

 When purchasing any investment, it’s important to do so with a goal or purpose in mind, while also considering the different costs and benefits inherent in it.
-In doing so, you may find that both active and passive investments have a place in your portfolio, so long as they align with your financial goals, time horizon, tolerance for risk and other personal factors.
+In doing so, you may find that both active and passive investments have a place in your diversified investment portfolio, so long as they align with your financial goals, time horizon, tolerance for risk in your diversified investment portfolio and other personal factors.

 This material is meant to educate and not to provide legal, tax, accounting or investment advice.
 PNC Investments and its affiliates and vendors do not provide legal, tax or accounting advice.